Sega Rally Revo

 Sega Rally Revo (known in Europe as Sega Rally) is an offroad racing video game, the fourth installment of the Sega Rally series.
 The game was released for PlayStation 3, PlayStation Portable, Xbox 360 and Microsoft Windows in 2007.
 The game's title is "Revo" as Sega intends it to be a revolution in rally racing games.
-The game was developed simultaneously with Sega Rally 3.
+The game was developed simultaneously with Sega Rally 3, the game that was based on and served as the basis for this game.

 Gameplay

 Cars and tracks

-There are 34 vehicles in total, which are divided into 3 groups: Premier Class (4WD cars), Modified Class (2WD & Super 2000 cars) and Master Class (mostly classic rally cars).
-There are also several bonus cars—such as Dakar rally types, hill climbers, buggies, etc.—in every class, which can be unlocked with points one as you progress through Championship Mode, plus an overall bonus car for getting 100% in championship mode.
-The (non-bonus) cars each have 3 different liveries and all have 2 setups.
-The setup is either off-road, with better grip on loose surfaces, or tarmac, with higher top speed and more grip on hard surfaces.
-The different environments all feature three tracks (of which some can also be raced in reverse direction - at a different time of day) except for the bonus environment Lakeside that only has a single race track, and again are unlocked as you progress through Championship Mode.
+There are 34 vehicles in total, which are divided into 3 groups: Premier Class (4WD cars), Modified Class (2WD and Super 2000 cars) and Master Class (mostly classic rally cars).
+There are also several bonus cars—such as Dakar rally types, hill climbers, buggies, etc.—in every class, which can be unlocked with points by progressing through Championship Mode, plus one overall bonus car unlocked at the 100% completion of Championship Mode.
+The (non-bonus) cars each have 3 different liveries.
+There are also two setups for every car: off-road, for better grip on loose surfaces, and tarmac, for a higher top speed and more grip on hard surfaces.
+The different environments each feature three tracks (some of which can also be raced in reverse direction and/or at a different time of day), except for the bonus environment Lakeside which features only a single race track and is again unlocked by progressing through Championship Mode.